zonneplan/KiBot/docs/source/configuration/imports.rst

 The :ref:`import-other-stuff` explains how to import *preflights*, *filters*, *variants*, *global* options and output *groups*.

-The imported files can be parameterized for better reuse, consult :ref:`yaml-substitution`.
+The imported files can be parameterized for better reuse, consult :ref:`definitions-during-import`.

 Furthermore, KiBot has some handful templates that you can import, explained in :ref:`import-templates`.